![]() Aerial view of murder scene on Google Maps

-According to eyewitnesses the Zodiac after exiting the cab walked to Cherry Street, headed north to Jackson Street, before turning right and heading east towards the Jackson and Maple Street intersection.
-Two patrolmen on duty that night, were Donald Fouke (image) and Eric Zelms.
-They had been covering the Eastern Richmond district and were traveling northbound on Presidio Avenue, having just passed Washington Street when they received a broadcast of what was thought at the time to be an assault and robbery on a taxicab driver near the Washington and Cherry intersection.
-The two officers proceeded on towards Jackson Street, turned west and were just approaching the intersection of Jackson and Maple when Donald Fouke noticed a white male sporting a crew cut, wearing a three quarter length navy blue jacket with an elastic waist, rust colored or brown pleated trousers and tan engineering style footwear.
+According to eyewitnesses, the Zodiac Killer after exiting the taxicab walked unhurried to Cherry Street, headed north to Jackson Street, before turning right and heading east towards the Jackson and Maple Street intersection.
+Two police officers on duty that night, Donald Fouke (image) and Eric Zelms, had been patrolling the Eastern Richmond district traveling northbound on Presidio Avenue just past Washington Street, when they received a radio broadcast of what was thought at the time to be an assault and robbery on a taxicab driver near the Washington and Cherry intersection.
+The two officers proceeded on towards Jackson Street, turned west and were just approaching the intersection of Jackson and Maple when Donald Fouke noticed a white male sporting a crew cut, wearing a three-quarter length navy blue jacket with an elastic waist, rust colored or brown pleated trousers and tan engineering style footwear.
 The man was on the north side of the street.just shy of the intersection. ![]() In a second version of events that night, Donald Fouke recalled the white male entering a stairwell, believed to be 3712 Jackson Street.
-Although this observation in the 2007 documentary 'This is the Zodiac Speaking' is contradictory to his memorandum in the November of 1969, stating the unknown white male to be approaching the intersection of Jackson and Maple, without mention of the stairwell incident.
-His memorandum stated "I respectfully wish to report the following, that responding to the area of Cherry and Washington Streets a suspect fitting the description of the Zodiac Killer was observed by officer Fouke walking in an easterly direction on Jackson Street and then turn north on Maple Street."
+Although, this observation in the 2007 documentary 'This is the Zodiac Speaking' is contradictory to his memorandum issued on November 12th 1969, stating the unknown white male to be last seen approaching the intersection of Jackson and Maple, then turning north on Maple Street - without mention of the stairwell incident.
+His memorandum stated "I respectfully wish to report the following, that responding to the area of Cherry and Washington Streets a suspect fitting the description of the Zodiac Killer was observed by officer Fouke walking in an easterly direction on Jackson Street and then turn north on Maple Street".
 November 12th 1969.

-Armond Pelissetti and his partner Frank Peda also on duty that night responded "red light and siren" to the crime scene.
-The two officers were close by and reacted traveling west on Washington Street, parking on the intersection of Washington and Cherry.
-Armond Pelissetti exited his vehicle and noticed three teenagers approaching the scene, so he ushered the kids back across the street to the alcove of their residence.
-At this point he was of the understanding he was looking for a negro male adult suspect.
+Officer Armond Pelissetti and his partner Frank Peda, also on duty that night, responded "red light and siren" to the crime scene and were first to arrive.
+The two officers were extremely close by (traveling west on Washington Street) and parked on the intersection of Washington and Cherry.
+Armond Pelissetti exited his vehicle and noticed three teenagers in the vicinity of the crime scene, so he ushered the children back across the street to the alcove of their residence.
+At this point, he was of the understanding he was looking for a negro male adult suspect.
 He went over to the taxicab and observed Paul Stine lying slumped over the front passenger seat with his head resting on the floorboard of the passenger side and was 99.9% certain he was dead. ![]() It is then he retook the description of the suspect.
 In the 2007 'This is the Zodiac Speaking' documentary he stated "it was then I was told it was a white male, I couldn't get to the radio fast enough at that point to let everybody else know.
 The kids had told me whoever had done this crime had left the cab, went out the door and seemed to be wiping the cab down and reaching into the cab and ambling or walking down Cherry Street in a northerly direction, kind of towards the Presidio.
-I walked that way myself, I did not run because there are innumerable alcoves and parked cars, so I went down following every technique I knew so I didn't get my head blown off.".
-He proceeded to walk up Cherry Street searching for the suspect (met Donald Fouke) and then continued east along Jackson Street up to the Jackson/Maple intersection where he observed a man walking a dog.
+I walked that way myself, I did not run because there are innumerable alcoves and parked cars, so I went down following every technique I knew so I didn't get my head blown off"..
+He proceeded to walk up Cherry Street searching for the suspect (met Donald Fouke) and then continued east along Jackson Street up to the Jackson/Maple intersection, where he observed a man walking a dog.

-![]() This person however did not fit the description of the suspect, appearing older and thinner, along with the fact Armond Pelissetti also noticed the evident absence of any blood spatter on the man's attire.
-Armond Pelissetti questioned the man on whether he had noticed anyone on his travels or seen any suspicious activity, but the dog walker was unable to provide any assistance and the trail went cold.
-Armond Pelissetti returned to the crime scene, shortly thereafter an ambulance arrived and pronounced Paul Stine expired at 10.10 pm.
-Incidentally the photographs of Paul Stine shown on this page, do not show his glasses present on his face as some people have suggested.
+![]() However, this person did not fit the description of the suspect, appearing older and thinner, and devoid of any blood spatter on his clothing.
+Armond Pelissetti questioned the man on whether he had noticed anyone in the area while walking his dog - or seen any suspicious activity - but the dog walker was unable to provide any assistance and the trail went cold.
+Armond Pelissetti returned to the crime scene, and shortly thereafter an ambulance arrived and pronounced Paul Stine expired at 10:10 pm.
+Incidentally, the photographs of Paul Stine shown on this page, do not show his glasses present on his face as some people have claimed.
 The reason being; they cannot be observed on the body of Paul Stine.
 See here (view with caution).

-In the Zodiac correspondence to the San Francisco Chronicle the killer mailed the section of Paul Stine's shirt he had removed shortly after the killing as proof of his involvement, along with a further threat to kill schoolchildren stating; "I think I shall wipe out a school bus some morning, just shoot out the front tire & then pick off the kiddies as they come bouncing out."
-This lead to widespread fear and panic, with nobody prepared to take the threats lightly, as the Zodiac had proved himself a merciless killer.
-In response to this latest letter police mobilized armed guards, with the tracking of school buses, accompanied by increased surveillance in the surrounding areas. ![]() Second Stine Letter November 9th 1969
+In this Zodiac correspondence to the San Francisco Chronicle, the killer mailed the section of Paul Stine's shirt he had removed shortly after the killing as proof of his involvement, along with a further threat to kill schoolchildren stating; "I think I shall wipe out a school bus some morning, just shoot out the front tire & then pick off the kiddies as they come bouncing out".
+This led to widespread fear and panic with nobody prepared to take the threats lightly, as the Zodiac Killer had certainly proved himself a murderer without remorse.
+In response to this latest communication the police mobilized armed guards, the tracking of school buses, along with increased surveillance in the surrounding areas. ![]() Second Stine Letter November 9th 1969

 #2.
 Suspect: WMA, in his early forties, 5'8'', heavy build, reddish-blond "crew-cut" hair, wearing eyeglasses, dark brown trousers, dark (navy blue or black) "Parka" jacket, dark shoes.
 Suspect should have many blood stains on his person and clothing, suspect may also be in possession of the keys to the Yellow Cab, possibly has wallet belonging to the victim.
 Suspect is armed with a gun.
 Last seen walking north on Cherry St. from Washington St. #3.
 LOSS to be determined.
 All property of the victim in possession of coroner.
 Physical evidence property retained by crime lab.
 Yellow Cab #912 towed to Hall for homicide for prints. #4 N/A. #5 N/A. #6 N/A. Dated 6.29 am 12th October 1969. |